zxdvd/blog/content/kubernetes/basic: run a simple pod.md

 ## run a simple pod

+You can deploy an application easily from command line, like:

+    $ kubectl create deployment echo --image=busybox sh -c \
+        'for i in $(seq 50);do sleep 2 && echo date: $(date +"%Y-%m-%d_%H_%M_%S");done'

-Write a simple yaml config like following:
+You can also write a simple yaml config like following:

 ```yaml
 ---